 No one’s perfect.

 I know, I know, breaking news.
-But seriously, we forget instructions, we mess up, we put the wrong info in the wrong data fields.
+But seriously, we all forget instructions, we mess up, we put the wrong info in the wrong data fields.
 Who you gonna call?
 (And by call we mean email.)
 Hopefully a robust, in-house support team stocked with experts who are specially trained and have access to every member of the company to get you the answers you need fast!
 Oh, and hopefully you don’t have to pay extra for them.
+Think all that is going to need a magic wand?
+Only if that magic wand’s name is Swoogo!

 Good support is worth its weight in gold, but we certainly hope that’s not what they’re costing you.
 This section is half about time, and half about fees.
 A little bird told me recently that one of our competitors won’t guarantee you a first-response from their standard-level support before 48 hours.
 Oh my goodness.
 That just feels like too long to us!